Samsung/Tizen.CircularUI/doc/guide/Radio.md

 ---

 # Radio
-`Radio` display 1 or more option and allows a user to select 1 of them.
+`Radio` displays 1 or more option and allows a user to select 1 of them.
 `Radio` can select only 1 item among items having same `GroupName` property.

 ![radio](data/radio.png)